Ormica-LLC/mbh/src/pages/index.md

     title: 'Hi, I’m Mia and I buy houses AS-IS at EASE.'
     subtitle: >-
-      I buy houses in any condition, it doesn't matter if your house is newer, or if it's over 100 years old
+      I buy houses in any condition, it doesn't matter if your house is newer, or if it's over 100 years old and may need $100,000
     actions:
       - label: Contact Me
         url: /contact